mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/qpdf.md

 - Write each group of n pages to a separate output file with a given filename pattern `qpdf --split-pages=n {{input.pdf}} {{out_%d.pdf}}`

-- Rotate certain pages of a pdf with a given angle `qpdf --rotate={{90:2,4,6}} --rotate={{180:7-8}} {{input.pdf}} {{output.pdf}}`
+- Rotate certain pages of a PDF with a given angle `qpdf --rotate={{90:2,4,6}} --rotate={{180:7-8}} {{input.pdf}} {{output.pdf}}`

-- Remove the password from a password protected file `qpdf --password={{password}} --decrypt {{input.pdf}} {{output.pdf}}`
+- Remove the password from a password-protected file `qpdf --password={{password}} --decrypt {{input.pdf}} {{output.pdf}}`